-- Ensure Stress contour results from the Entity drop down list, equivalent stresses SE from the Component list, and Averaged nodal from the Location list are selected. - On the same dialog, select the Values Display tab and set Maxima values to display the top 1% of results.
-(This will show the peak stress value)
+- Ensure Stress contour results from the Entity drop down list, equivalent stresses SE from the Component list, and Averaged nodal from the Location list are selected. - On the same dialog, select the Values Display tab and see that, by default, Maxima is chosen to display the top 100% (so all) of results.

-• Click the OK button to add the peak values to the contour plot.
+• Click the OK button to see the values added to the contour plot.